pISTA: preconditioned Iterative Soft Thresholding Algorithm for Graphical Lasso: Background

 Specifically, applying proximal methods to the objective function \(F(A)\) of \cref{eq:sparse_obj}, the smooth term \(f(A)\) is approximated by a quadratic function while the term \(\alpha||A||_1\) remains unchanged.
 This approximation yields a linear LASSO \cite{LASSO} problem (\(\ell_1\)-regularized quadratic objective).
 Once defined, we minimize it approximately using a LASSO solver.
 Denoting the descent direction at the \(k\)-th iteration by \(D^{(k)}\), then at each iteration we solve:

-where \(g^{(k)}=\nabla f(A^{(k)})\) is the gradient at the $k$th iteration, and \(H^{(k)}\) depends on the particular method.
-For \(H^{(k)}=I\) we get the ``Proximal Gradient'' method, which is called G-ISTA \cite{cov:GISTA}.
-At the other extreme, for \(H^{(k)}=\nabla^2 f(A^{(k)})\), the Hessian at the $k$th iteration, we get the ``Proximal Newton'' method known as QUIC \cite{cov:QUIC}.
+where \(g^{(k)}=\nabla f(A^{(k)})\) is the gradient of $f$ at the $k$-th iteration.
+The matrix \(H^{(k)}\) depends on the particular method, and its associated inner product is defined by

+where vec() denotes the column-stacking of a matrix to a vector.
+For \(H^{(k)}=I\) we get the proximal gradient descent method, which is called G-ISTA \cite{cov:GISTA}.
+On the other extreme, for \(H^{(k)}=\nabla^2 f(A^{(k)})\), the Hessian at the $k$-th iteration, we get the ``Proximal Newton'' method known as QUIC \cite{cov:QUIC}.

-The gradient and the Hessian are given by:
+The gradient and the Hessian are given by (see Chapter A.4.3 at \cite{proof:derivation}):

 where \(\otimes\) is the Kronecker product.
-We note that once the gradient has been computed, we can compute Hessian-vector products at relatively low cost by using Kronecker product properties.
-However, solving \cref{eq:proximal_gen} with \(H^{(k)}=\nabla^2 f(A^{(k)})\) is highly complex and it is typically done by coordinate descent iterations \cite{cov:QUIC}.
+We note that once the gradient has been computed, we can compute Hessian-vector products at a relatively low cost by using the property \((A\otimes B)\text{vec}(V)=\text{vec}(BVA^T)\).
+However, solving \cref{eq:proximal_gen} with the exact Hessian \(H^{(k)}=\nabla^2 f(A^{(k)})\) is complex and it is typically done by coordinate descent iterations \cite{cov:QUIC}.
 This makes it hard to use computation accelerators (such as GPUs) efficiently.